Muzaffar Warsi

 Muzaffar Warsi (23 December 1933 – 28 January 2011; مظفر وارثی) was a Pakistani poet, essayist, lyricist, and a scholar of Urdu.
-He began writing more than five decades ago.
-He wrote a rich collection of na`ats, as well as several anthologies of ghazals and nazms, and his autobiography Gaye Dinon Ka Suraagh.
+In a writing career spanning around five decades, he left behind a rich collection of na`ats, as well as several anthologies of ghazals and nazms, and his autobiography Gaye Dinon Ka Suraagh.
 He also wrote quatrains for Pakistan's daily newspaper Nawa-i-Waqt.
+His lineage was carried forward by his son, Haseeb Urfi Warsi, until the latter's death in June 2025.
+The family lineage continues through his two sons, Nameer Urfi and Mashhood Urfi who represent the 40th generation in ancestry of Hazrat Abu Bakar Siddiq R.A.

 Early life and career

 Muzaffar Warsi was born as Muhammad Muzaffar ud Din Siddiqui into the family of Alhaaj Muhammad Sharf ud Din Ahmad, known as Sufi Warsi (صوفی وارثی).
 His was a family of landlords of Meerut (now in Uttar Pradesh, India).
 Sufi Warsi was a scholar of Islam, a doctor and poet.
 He received two titles: 'Faseeh ul Hind' and 'Sharaf u Shu'ara'.
 Sufi Warsi was a friend of Sir Muhammad Iqbal (Allama Iqbal (علامہ اقبال), Akbar Warsi, Azeem Warsi, Hasrat Mohani, Josh Malihabadi, Ahsan Danish, Abul Kalam Azad and Mahindar Singh Bedi.
 His family raised him with deep religious grounding.
 He had one brother and two sisters.
 Muzaffar Warsi was survived by three daughters and one son.
-His grandson Amsal Qureshi is also a singer, guitarist, composer, songwriter, music producer and a poet.
+His grandson Amsal Qureshi is a singer, guitarist, composer, songwriter, music producer and poet.

 Muzaffar Warsi had worked at State Bank of Pakistan (the central bank of Pakistan) as deputy treasurer.

 He started writing his poetry by writing lyrics for songs for Pakistani movies but gradually changed direction and his style of poetry became more oriented towards praising Allah and Muhammad.
 He later started writing Hamd and Na`ats.
 He also wrote, regularly, a stanza or two on current affairs in the newspaper Nawa-i-Waqt until shortly before his death.
-His most popular Na`at remains "Mera Payambar azeem tar hai" (My Prophet is the highest).
+His most popular Na`at remains "Mera Payambar azeem tar hai" (My Prophet is the highest.)